 I’ve taken Cabbage Rolls and converted them to an easy Unstuffed Cabbage Rolls Skillet, traditional lasagna into Skillet Lasagna, authentic Chile Rellenos turned into Chile Relleno Casserole, and labor intensive sushi rolls to sushi bowls, so why not egg rolls into a stir fry recipe!

-This Egg Roll in a Bowl recipe is exactly that.
-All the same great components, but so much easier – and healthier!
-No massive amounts of oil needed for deep frying and no egg roll wrappers, making this a great low carb, low calorie dinner option.
+This Egg Roll in a Bowl recipe has all the same great components of Chinese egg rolls, but so much easier – and healthier.
+No massive amounts of oil needed for deep frying and no egg roll wrappers, making this a great low carb, low calorie lunch or dinner option in just 15 minutes!

 Why is it called Egg Roll if there’s no egg?